kubewarden/unique-ingress-policy/README.md

 ```

 The latter object is not allowed because its `host` rule overlaps with the
-one of the `already-exiss` Ingress.
+one of the `already-exists` Ingress.

 ## Implementation details